drajamanthri/data-structures/graph/bfs/traverse-all-vertices/README.md

 <ul>
     <li>Because we are using the breadth first search algorithm, for each node, we need to visit all the immediate neighbors before traversing the neighbors of the next level.
 In BFS, traversal is done level by level.</li>
     <li>BFS is implemented by using a queue data structure.
 All the nodes of a certain level are in front of the queue.</li>
-    <li>A vertex shold not be visited more than once.
-To prevent infinite loops, we'll be using a set which tracks the visited verticies.</li>
+    <li>A vertex should not be visited more than once.
+To prevent infinite loops, we'll be using a set which tracks the visited vertices.</li>
 </ul>

 <h2>Time complexity</h2>